ChloeZhou1997/personalwebpage/content/evergreen/geopolitics-china.md

 ### Another Buffer Zone on the Land: Xinjiang {#another-buffer-zone-on-the-land-xinjiang}

+Xinjiang is an extremely large area of mountainous and desert terrain, twice the size of Texas and big enough to fit the UK and seven other European countries inside it.

 Xinjiang is strategically important to China because it boarders with Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan,